 Now with your pervious advisor of choice in mind, let me be the first to say you don’t have to measure up.
 I’m not saying you shouldn’t strive to have the same type of impact they had on your Pike experience, but rather don’t let the inability to drive two hours round trip from delivering your value and support to our undergraduate chapters.
 Each one of us might be at different points in our careers, starting a new family, or possibly helping our son in their college search; The Great Pause aside…we’re busy people and our calendars are full!
 But each one of us may share the same passion for Pi Kappa Alpha years after our undergraduate years and have wondered what reigniting that inner flame would possibly look or feel like.
 Face-to-face advising is ideal and likely best in building those relationships which can have a lasting impact on our undergraduate members.
 And as much as we might want to be this type of an advisor, maybe the distance between us and a chapter doesn’t allow us to be or maybe you’re only thinking about the time required to be an advisor and that’s holding you back.
 So, what’s second best to face-to-face advising?
 Welcome Remote advising!

 I’ve had all the same concerns being six years out from college, moving to a new city, and establishing myself professionally.
-Not to mention all the other commitments I have in the community, my church, socially, etc. But I received word there was a newly established colony of Pi Kappa Alpha with zero former alumni from this university and in need of a fully functioning Alumni Advisory Board.
+Not to mention all the other commitments I have in the community, my church, socially, etc. But I received word there was a newly established provisional chapter of Pi Kappa Alpha with zero former alumni from this university and in need of a fully functioning Alumni Advisory Board.
 Rather than add up all my other commitments and easily convince myself I do not have the ‘time’ to help advise, I remembered this term Remote advising and how it might apply to my current situation being four hours away roundtrip from campus.

 Remote advising will look vastly different for each of us, but there are some best practices I would like to share with you which have helped myself and our AAB provide the best possible support over the past 18 months – This is remote advising after all so simply replace any of the below in-person interactions with a video conference.
 I’ll be the first to tell you I’m the furthest thing from a perfect advisor and have missed on some of these best practices, but having this knowledge and a desire to provide support will set you up for success as a remote advisor: